a-w/astyle-extension/README.md

 # Fork of astyle-extension for DEUTA Werke
-This is a fork of astyle-extension that additionally supports the indentable macros DECLARE_XML_ELEMENT and END_XML_ELEMENT.
+This is a fork of astyle-extension that additionally supports the indentable macros

+* DECLARE_XML_ELEMENT and END_XML_ELEMENT.
+* DECLARE_PROPERTY_BAG and END_PROPERTY_BAG

-for more information on that astyle fork, see https://github.com/a-w/astyle/tree/feature/XmlParser_Support.
+for more information on that astyle fork, see https://github.com/a-w/astyle/tree/develop.

 # astyle-extension